Honyant/Notes/Stat/StatChp5.md

 If 5% false positive rate among 100 people, then prob of at least 1 false positive is $1-(1-0.05)^{100}=0.994$

 Lets say we have two locations that are really close to each other, and they are not independent, then we don't have enough info to determine $P(A \cap B)$.s

+The probability is so small that it this is unlikely to occur by chance.
+Thus there is convincing evidence that 40% is too high.
+Don't put 5% in answer.